niilante/FFCK/docs/FAQ/FAQ.md

 * **Crypto-miners** - "workers" are disabled. - You see in the configuration that the workers-flag itself is enabled (debug reasons) but since we start Firefox in Private Browsing Mode (PBM) it automatically gets disabled (restricted) once you started the fox.

+### Why are studies & telemetry disabled?

+> Telemetry is an automated communications process by which measurements and other data are collected at remote or inaccessible points and transmitted to receiving equipment for monitoring.
+The word is derived from Greek roots: tele = remote, and metron = measure.
+Please note and consider to leave telemetry enabled, this helps Mozilla to secure the browser,it's not about tracking or spying the thing is that no one wants to send manually the needed information and at the end mostly such reports doesn't help at all cause something is missing and it consumes overall more time.

+The biggest "pro" argument for telemetry is that some Mozilla Developers think that some old or new features aren't used enough to justify maintenance (if you disable telemetry), this might helps them to focus on _more important_ things.
+This is overall not abad argument, however I think telemetry & studies should be moved to nightly or beta (testing) builds only and do not belong into any stable Firefox builds.

+Telemetry itself is not a privacy problem, Mozilla made sure that its annonymized and doesn't expose any "private" information such as your browsing behvior but I think the overall _benefit_ is not existend since most bugs are been manually submitted via bug tracker, reddit & co and it causes a _lot of traffic_ (which we want to avoid).

 ### Does any of these tweaks really increase my security and how can I check it?

 There are [bunch of websites which testing specific API's](https://github.com/CHEF-KOCH/Online-Privacy-Test-Resource-List), but it's questionable if you need "several about:config tweaks".
 I do believe that critical security things need to be fixed in the Mozilla Browser source code and not via any 'tweaks' or configurations.
 E.g when you never enabled JavaScript in the first place or visit page x, which might abuses privileges or other API's, you might never be affected because certain attacks are based on well-known "internet problems" (JavaScript, fingerprinting etc).
 Migrating those possible attacks are fine, however inspecting websites via debugger is better.
 Ask the website owner to "fix" it or mention possible alternatives, most webmasters are still not aware of more private alternatives which they could have been used to "harden" their website.

-### Telemetry?

-> Telemetry is an automated communications process by which measurements and other data are collected at remote or inaccessible points and transmitted to receiving equipment for monitoring.
-The word is derived from Greek roots: tele = remote, and metron = measure.
-Please note and consider to leave telemetry enabled, this helps Mozilla to secure the browser,it's not about tracking or spying the thing is that no one wants to send manually the needed information and at the end mostly such reports doesn't help at all cause something is missing and it consumes overall more time.